bbondy/brianbondy.node/src/public/markdown/books.markdown

 - TCP/IP Illustrated Volume I, II and III by W. Richard Stevens (Read in 2005)
 - Joel on Software: And on Diverse and Occasionally Related Matters That Will Prove of Interest to Software Developers, Designers, and Managers, and to Those Who, Whether by Good Fortune or Ill Luck, Work with Them in Some Capacity By Joel Spolsky (Read in 2005)
 - Harry Potter - and the Half Blood Prince by J.K.Rowling (Read in 2005)
-- Introdruction to Microsoft WinFX (Read in 2005)
+- Introduction to Microsoft WinFX (Read in 2005)
 - Visual Studio Hacks (Read in 2005)
 - Seven Habits Of Highly Effective People by Stephen R. Covey Code(Read in 2004)
 - The Hidden Language of Computer Hardware and Software by Charles Petzold (Read in 2004)